Certified Dental Assistant Quality Assurance Requirements

 In order to fulfill this requirement, a CDA must perform the restricted activities that a CDA may perform under the BCCOHP Bylaws.
 If you work in both an administrative and clinical capacity, you should keep track of your clinical hours for your records.
 Dental reception hours are not eligible for your continuous practice requirement.

-To meet the continuous practice requirement, CDAs must work approximately 17 hours per month (over a three-year period).
+To meet the continuous practice requirement, CDAs must work approximately 17 hours per month (within their QA cycle).